wiseman-timelord/Manage-Wsl-Distro/README.md

 ```
 Add-AppxPackage .\app_name.appx
 ```
 ...hence, we would be somewhat replacing "1.
 Install Ubuntu Distro" on the menu, as need to list the iso files and present them as options, and do complicated 7z tasks.
-The appx files should be, downloaded/collected in ".\Cache", and re-used if the user were to select to install them again.
+The appx files should be, downloaded/collected in ".\Cache", and, be checked before the web-request and re-used if present, if the user were to select to install them again.

 X. (Needs re-assessment after above) When Selecting option 3 to remove a distro, it cant find any distros...
 ```